ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Integrated ISO 9000 Systems

-Many organizations combine ISO 9001 with:
+Many organizations integrate ISO 9001 with:

 Environmental management